tmp85/rune-bearer-phoenix/PROJECT_CONTEXT.md

 ## 🎁 Reward System

 - Real-world prizes are tied to paired rune collection.
-- Loot drops will appear randomized but are pre-scripted and scheduled.
+- Loot drops will appear randomized but are pre-scripted and controlled.
 - No XP system is currently active.
 - No cosmetic gear system is active.